Skip to content Skip to footer navigation

 A trip to hospital in an ambulance can easily cost about $1000, depending on how far away you are from the nearest hospital.

-But if it's just ambulance cover you're concerned about, you may find you're already covered by your state government, or that a state subscription service might offer the best value.
-Your options depend on where you live.
+But if it's just ambulance cover you're concerned about, you may find you're already covered by your state government, or that a state ambulance subscription service might offer the best value.
+Your options depend on where you live:

-• Tasmania and Queensland – ambulance trips are covered by the state governments.
-(Tasmanian residents are currently not covered for ambulance if they travel in NSW, QLD and SA while Queensland residents are covered in all states)
+• Tas and Qld – ambulance trips are covered by the state governments.
+(Tasmanian residents are currently not covered for emergency ambulance trips if they travel in Qld or SA, while Queensland residents are covered in all states).

-• Northern Territory, South Australia, Victoria and rural WA – ambulance cover is available with your health insurance or by subscribing to your state ambulance service.
+• NT, SA, Vic and rural WA – ambulance cover is available with your health insurance or by subscribing to your state ambulance service.

 If you're a pensioner or concession card-holder, you may be entitled to free ambulance cover – check with your state ambulance service.